elix/elix.org/content/PopupModalityMixin.md

     import PopupModalityMixin from 'elix/src/PopupModalityMixin.js';
     class MyElement extends PopupModalityMixin(HTMLElement) {}

+Use `PopupModalityMixin` for lightweight overlays the user does not need to respond to, such as notifications, popup menus, and tooltips.
+The user can implicitly dismiss such popups by interacting elsewhere in the UI.

 For modal overlays, use [DialogModalityMixin](DialogModalityMixin) instead.
 See the documentation of that mixin for a comparison of modality behaviors.